NAS6mixfoolv/NAS6LIB/README.md

 Simultaneous pressing is also supported.

 #################################
-Future outlook:
+Future outlook: Not to mention the unimplemented feature extensions

-Not to mention the unimplemented feature extensions The prototype of NAS6LIB was a VC++ DirectX air combat game, which then passed through VB+VC#+XNA and was succeeded by the current javascriot in 2016
+The prototype of NAS6LIB was a VC++ DirectX air combat game, which then passed through VB+VC#+XNA and was succeeded by the current javascriot in 2016.
+The original development started about **25 years ago**　since 2000.
-It may return again and become VC#+wasm
+It may return again and become VC#+wasm.
 #################################

 note:NAS6LIB_1_2_0(2016/06/26):note:renewal